justajeffy/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/build_system.rst

     extension module that is built on the PyQt :mod:`~PyQt4.QtCore` module.

+.. class:: QtDBusModuleMakefile

+    This class encapsulates a Makefile to build a SIP generated Python extension module that is built on the PyQt :mod:`~PyQt4.QtDBus` module.

 .. class:: QtDeclarativeModuleMakefile

     This class encapsulates a Makefile to build a SIP generated Python